-Wichita State WBB: Cincinnati Hands Wichita State Fourth Straight Loss
+Wichita State WBB: Cincinnati hands Wichita State fourth straight loss

 Asia Strong scored a team-high 15 points to go with six rebounds, marking her sixth game in double figures this season.
 Mariah McCully also scored 15 points and Carla Bremaud knocked down four three-pointers on the way to 12 points.
 Seraphine Bastin finished two points shy of a triple-double, tallying eight points, 10 rebounds and 10 assists.
 It is her second straight game with a double-double.

-Wichita State committed only two turnovers after halftime, but struggled putting the ball in the basket.
-The Shockers shot 37 percent, 7-of-22 from beyond the arc and 6-of-12 at the free throw line.
+Wichita State committed only two turnovers after halftime but struggled to put the ball in the basket.
+The Shockers shot 37%, 7-of-22 from beyond the arc and 6-of-12 at the free-throw line.

-Cincinnati (2-5, 1-2) won the rebound battle by seven and shot 42 percent from the field, led by the nation’s second leading scorer in IImar’I Thomas.
+Cincinnati (2-5, 1-2) won the rebound battle by seven and shot 42% from the field, led by the nation’s second-leading scorer in IImar’I Thomas.
 Thomas scored a game-high 24 points to go with 17 rebounds.

 An Asia Strong jumper put the Shockers on the board first, but Cincinnati would score 14 unanswered over the next 3:58.
 Wichita State turned the ball over five times and went 0-for-4 from the field during the stretch.